Today I want to show you how to avoid giving away free design services by using a strategy called ‘The Principle of Reciprocity’.

 Unfortunately, armed with the concept of “give and you shall receive” many Architects and Interior Designers choose to adopt the principle of reciprocity in their own business transactions, believing that it will bring them more work and more Clients.

-Although giving something of value (for free) may seem like a logical approach to winning new business, this approach has left many Architects and Interior Designers struggling to survive.
+Although giving something of value (for free) may seem like a sound approach to win new business, this approach has left many Architects and Interior Designers struggling to survive.

 Principle of Reciprocity Rules: